10 Day Camping Safari

 Day 5 Serengeti National Park – Lake Victoria

 After an early breakfast, you will start the journey to Lake Victoria, the largest lake in Africa and the second largest freshwater lake in the world.
 The region around Lake Victoria is one of the most densely populated in Africa, with several million people living on its shores.
 Due to its somewhat remote location, away from the tourist hot spots, the area offers a different side of Tanzania.
-You will be able to experience the lives of the local people – see the fisherman at work or the children playing in the school’s playground.
+You will be able to experience the lives of the local people.
 You will spend the night at a campsite.

 Breakfast; Lunch; Dinner